 Cage – The general set-up for an aquatic turtle includes an area for swimming and an area for basking.
 A general rule of thumb is that a turtle requires about 10 gallons of swimming space for every inch of shell diameter.
 Therefore, a 4 inch turtle should have about 40 gallons of swimming space, while a full grown female slider, often 10-12 inches diameter, may require over 100 gallons of swimming space.
 Because of the large amount of space needed, housing an aquatic turtle can be expensive, and people often become creative with their setups.
-Some options for housing include glass aquariums, plastic containers (such as Rubbermaid), and indoor or outdoor pond setups.
+Some options for housing include glass aquariums, plastic containers (such as Rubbermaid), and indoor pond setups.
 Websites worth exploring for housing ideas include austinsturtlepage.com and www.waterlandtubs.com.
 Many turtle owners have posted photos of their setups, including the basking areas, online.
 A durable submersible heater may be beneficial to keep the water temperature between about 75 and 85 degrees F.

 Substrate – The best substrate for a turtle is no substrate.
 Leaving the bottom of your enclosure empty of rocks, gravel or sand makes cleaning easier and reduces surface area that promotes bacterial growth.
-Additionally, gravel and sand may be eaten by your pet, leading to intestinal impaction.
+Additionally, gravel and sand may be eaten by your pet, leading to intestinal blockage.
 For decorative purposes, some people use several larger rocks and artificial plants, which can be easily removed and cleaned.

 Basking area – Providing an appropriate basking area for your pet is essential to promoting natural behaviors and ensuring its health.
 Your turtle must be able to get its entire body out of the water in order to dry off.
 For smaller turtles, commercial products, such as basking docks and islands, are available.
 For larger turtles, you may have to become creative and design your own basking area.
 Many turtle owners maximize their pet’s swimming and basking spaces by building “above tank basking areas”.
 Photos and design ideas are available online.